great-majority/KoikatuCharaLoader/README.md

 Using **[this web app](https://kk-snippets.streamlit.app/ec-to-kk)**, you can easily perform the conversion directly from your browser.

+### Others

+Various examples using this module can be found in [this repository](https://github.com/great-majority/kk-snippets), and you can also use it on [this site](https://kk-snippets.streamlit.app/).

 # Contributing
 *You'll need Python 3.11 and `poetry` command (you can install with `pip install poetry`).*